So you want to be an entrepreneur?

-For many, there seems to be an invisible wall that separates the job world and the entrepreneurial life.
-What they really want to know is how to climb this wall and get on to the other side, and survive.
+For many, there seems to be an invisible wall that separates the job world and entrepreneurial life.
+And of course, the grass is greener on the other side of that wall.
+What they really want to know is how to climb this wall and get on to the other side…and survive.

-In my experience, having gone through a long career at large enterprises, only to start my own software company years later, there need to be lots of necessary mental-shifts to make this transition.
+In my experience, having gone through a long career at a large enterprise, only to start my own software company years later, there need to be lots of necessary mental-shifts to make this transition.

 Entrepreneurship is a big mindset game.
 A roller coaster of emotions.
 Very high highs and rock bottom lows.
 And you need to be on top of it and in full control to make it through.

 That’s not the case with entrepreneurship.
 If your idea fails or doesn’t work the way you thought it would, you won’t feel bad, you will feel devastated.
-If you’re not getting the traction you need, money will not come in and it will make you feel like a big loser.
+If you’re not getting the traction you need, the money will not come in and it will make you feel like a big loser.
 Bad decisions will cost you even more and will make you feel horrible.
-So you need to have the stomach for this kind of life but if you can get through it you will win because entrepreneurs always adjust, so you figure out what is not working and you fix it and as a result and you get better at it.
+So you need to have the stomach for this kind of life but if you can get through it you will win because entrepreneurs always adjust, so you figure out what is not working and you fix it and as a result, you eventually win.

 And when things go extremely well and you triple the amount of money you made the previous month you will feel ecstatic and on top of the world.
 A feeling you will never get to feel as an employee.